multiOTP/multiotp/README.md

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
 ```
+2024-08-26 5.9.8.0 FIX: Database backend setup and initialization was not working well with some PHP version
+                   ENH: New option to force writing logs only in file (even if the backend is a database)
+                   ENH: Spryng SMS provider support
+                   ENH: PHP 8.2.x deprecated code cleaned (null for string parameters)
+2024-05-03 5.9.7.2 FIX: without2fa token can be now correctly converted to TOTP with default 30 seconds time interval
+                   FIX: Without2fa tokens with prefix pin where not working with CHAP/MSCHAP/MSCHAPv2
+                   FIX: Windows: radiusd.conf and clients.conf files removed from the distribution
+                        (they are created automatically when installing the services using radius_install.cmd)
+                   ENH: Windows: -debug option removed from the radius module launcher
+                   ENH: By design, Credential Provider check request don't wait any prefix.
+This behavior can now be overwrited.
 2023-12-03 5.9.7.1 FIX: Command line number of parameters detection corrected
                    ENH: It's now possible to define the number of digits for new created PIN
                         (multiotp -config default-pin-digits=n)